The former drummer of country band Alabama is speaking out about his rocky relationship with the group’s other members over the years.

 The other Alabama band members even sued Herndon in 2008 for more than $200,000 over allegations that he had been overpaid for merchandise sales on their farewell tour.
 Due to his previous contract, Herndon had earned no profits off any merchandise sales up until that reunion tour.

-Although many longtime Alabama fans were left with a bad taste in their mouths after Herndon was all but disowned from the band, he doesn’t hold any hard feelings over the dispute.
+Although many longtime Alabama and country music fans were left with a bad taste in their mouths after Herndon was all but disowned from the band, he doesn’t hold any hard feelings over the dispute.

 “None of it bothers me anymore.
 It’s just something I did,” he says.
 “There’s enough in [the book] where people can draw their own conclusions.”

-The High Road: Memories from a Long Trip will be released on April 1.
+The High Road: Memories from a Long Trip is in stores now.